whatisthejava/versioning-with-external-aliases/Readme.md

 *  v2Models.Test
   * Add a reference to v1Models
 		* In the reference to v1Models add an Alias calling it v2Schemas.
+*  Aliases
+	* Add an aliase to reference v1Models
+	* Add a reference to v2Models
+		* In the reference to v1Models add an Alias calling it v2Schemas.

 And add the following  classes